1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.

 Caution: ConfigMap does not provide secrecy or encryption.
-If the data you want to store are confidential, use a Secret rather than a ConfigMap, or use additional (third party) tools to keep your data private.” - kubernetes.io
+If the data you want to store is confidential, use a Secret rather than a ConfigMap, or use additional (third-party) tools to keep your data private.” - kubernetes.io

-One thing to keep in mind while using ConfigMap is that you must create it first and then create the resource that reference to the ConfigMap otherwise the workload wouldn’t start.
+One thing to keep in mind while using ConfigMap is that you must create it first and then create the resource that references the ConfigMap; otherwise, the workload wouldn’t start.
 Also, make sure that the key you’re passing to the workload is not misspelled and exists in the ConfigMap.

 Why do we need ConfigMaps?

-There are many applications that need ConfigMap like when you run your Prometheus application, Prometheus looks for a Prometheus.yml file.
-Another example is when you run kube-bench then it looks for config file in the directory /etc/kube-bench/config.yml
+There are many applications that need a ConfigMap, like when you run your Prometheus application, Prometheus looks for a Prometheus.yml file.
+Another example is when you run kube-bench, then it looks for the config file in the directory /etc/kube-bench/config.yml

 .
-Apart from these, there are multiple applications where you need to pass ConfigMap in order to give application specific configurations to your pod.
+Apart from these, there are multiple applications where you need to pass a ConfigMap in order to give application-specific configurations to your pod.

 Creating ConfigMaps imperatively